Case Result: Operation Under the Influence / Negligent Operation – Not Guilty

 Motions

-Attorney Sullivan filed what is commonly referred to as a Pierre motion.
-Attorney Sullivan challenged the administration of the breath test, which showed “substantial deviation from regulatory compliance,” and argued the test (which showed a result nearly twice the legal limit) should not be used in evidence.
-The judge agreed with Attorney Sullivan’s assessment and prevented the prosecutor from bringing up that the client had failed the test.
+We filed what is commonly referred to as a Pierre motion.
+By doing so, we challenged the administration of the breath test, which showed “substantial deviation from regulatory compliance,” and argued the test (which showed a result nearly twice the legal limit) should not be used in evidence.
+The judge agreed with our assessment and prevented the prosecutor from bringing up that the client had failed the test.

 Trial

-At trial, Attorney Sullivan attacked the investigation done by the police.
+At trial, we attacked the investigation done by the police.
 The argument made involved pointing out problems in the police investigation, highlighting evidence you would expect to see in an OUI that was not present, and arguing flaws in the field sobriety testing.

-Additionally, Attorney Sullivan was able to show that there was absolutely no evidence presented at trial to account for how the client had been driving before the crash.
-Essentially Attorney Sullivan argued that to find his client was driving negligently would require the factfinder to completely guess — luckily a practice that is not allowed in our courts.
+Additionally, we were able to show that there was absolutely no evidence presented at trial to account for how the client had been driving before the crash.
+Essentially we argued that to find the client was driving negligently would require the factfinder to completely guess — luckily a practice that is not allowed in our courts.

 Result

-If you or a loved one is charged with an OUI or DUI offense, contact Ayer DUI defense attorney Ryan Sullivan today to schedule your free consultation.
+If you or a loved one is charged with an OUI or DUI offense, contact DUI defense attorneys Murat Erkan and Ryan Sullivan today to schedule your consultation.